bsrBe/ScholarsHUbBackend/API_DOCUMENTATION.md

 - **Success Response:**
   - **Code:** 200 OK
   - **Content:** `{ "msg": "Email confirmed successfully.
 You can now log in." }`

+---

+## Form Status System

+The system now includes a comprehensive form status tracking system:

+### Status Types:
+- **pending**: Initial status when form is submitted
+- **in_review**: Form is being reviewed by admin
+- **approved**: Form has been approved
+- **rejected**: Form has been rejected

+### Admin Response System:
+- Admins can respond to form submissions with custom messages
+- Users receive email notifications when their form status changes
+- All responses are stored and visible in the user dashboard

+### User Dashboard Integration:
+- Users can view all their submitted forms
+- Users can see the current status of each form
+- Users can read admin responses
+- Real-time updates when admins respond to forms

+### Key Features:
+1. **Status Tracking**: Every form submission has a status that can be updated by admins
+2. **Admin Responses**: Admins can provide detailed responses to form submissions
+3. **Email Notifications**: Users automatically receive email notifications when their form status changes
+4. **User Dashboard**: Users can track their application progress in their personal dashboard
+5. **Search & Filtering**: Admins can search and filter forms by various criteria
+6. **Analytics**: Comprehensive dashboard statistics for admins
+7. **Document Management**: Secure document upload and download functionality